awsdocs/aws-encryption-sdk-docs/doc_source/troubleshooting-migration.md

 ## Deprecated or removed objects<a name="deprecated-removed"></a>

 Version 2\.0\.*x* includes several breaking changes, including removing legacy constructors, methods, functions, and classes that were deprecated in version 1\.7\.*x*\.
-To avoid compiler errors, import errors, syntax errors, and symbol not found errors \(depending on your programming language\), upgrade first to version 1\.7\.*x* of the AWS Encryption SDK\.
-While using version 1\.7\.*x*, you can begin using the replacement elements before the original symbols are removed\.
+To avoid compiler errors, import errors, syntax errors, and symbol not found errors \(depending on your programming language\), upgrade first to the latest 1\.*x* version of the AWS Encryption SDK for your programming language\. \(This must be version 1\.7\.*x* or later\.\) While using the latest 1\.*x* version, you can begin using the replacement elements before the original symbols are removed\.

 If you need to upgrade to version 2\.0\.*x* or later immediately, [consult the changelog](about-versions.md) for your programming language, and replace the legacy symbols with the symbols the changelog recommends\.